deerwood-mccord-jr/PSCommonSql/README.md

 Check out Jim Christopher's [SQLite PowerShell Provider](https://psqlite.codeplex.com/).
 It offers more functionality and flexibility than this repository.

-Credit to Chad Miller, Justin Dearing, Paul Bryson, Joel Bennett, and Dave Wyatt for the code carried over from Invoke-Sqlcmd2.
+Credit to Chad Miller, Justin Dearing, Paul Bryson, Joel Bennett, and Dave Wyatt for the code carried over from Invoke-Sqlcmd2 and Warren Frame for the SQLite port.